MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP10 - “The Most Wonderful Time of the Year” with Jerrad Wyche.md

 URL: https://maxfrequency.net/2021/06/22/mfp-10/
 permalink: 2021/06/22/mfp-10/
 ---
+# MFP10 - “The Most Wonderful Time of the Year” with Jerrad Wyche

 Jerrad Wyche celebrates the most wonderful time of the year with me.
 We chat about E3’s return in 2021 with a focus on Nintendo and Xbox. *Metroid* lives and *Starfield* has a release date before *Halo Infinite*.
 Like I said, it is the most wonderful time of the year.

 <audio controls>